agumonkey/hy/docs/tutorial.rst

     [true
      (print "That variable is jussssst right!")])

+On voit ici que cond ....
+[TOFIX] entre une expression dont on evalue sa valeur de verite (vraie ou fausse) et une expression resultante si cette derniere est vraie.
+Accessoirement, la notion de clause 'else' est implementee en testant 'true'.
+Cette tautologie implique qu'il y'aura toujours au moins une clause evaluee.

+..
+[Pour le TOFIX precedent]
    What you'll notice is that cond switches off between a some statement that is executed and checked conditionally for true or falseness, and then a bit of code to execute if it turns out to be true.
 You'll also notice that the "else" is implemented at the end simply by checking for "true"... that's because true will always be true, so if we get this far, we'll always run that one!

-You might notice above that if you have code like:
+Dans un cas du style:

 .. code-block:: clj

    (if some-condition
      (body-if-true)
      (body-if-false))

-But wait!
-What if you want to execute more than one statment in the body of one of these?

-You can do the following:
+Si on desire executer plusieurs instructions dans le corps des branches, comment faire ?

+Voici l'idiome adequat en hy:

 .. code-block:: clj